Webunity/websocket-to-ble-hid-bridge/README.md

 This is a bluetooth peripheral which acts as a 'keyboard' using a plugged in bluetooth USB adapter.
 It can be used for example to control [using my NVidia Shield driver](https://github.com/Webunity/neeo-driver-nvidia-shield) for the Neeo remote.
 Please make sure you have a Bluetooth hardware dongle attached to your Raspberry Pi before attempting to install/run this driver.

+# Todo
+- Add script to launch peripheral on boot of Pi
+- Port to Android (and add mDNS) - Volunteers? :p

+## Architecture
 ![how-it-works](./assets/websocket-to-ble-hid-bridge.png?raw=true)

 > This is a 'works-on-my-machine' repository; i really don't have time to support 'compile' issues.